 I was born in Manhattan but mostly raised in Iselin, NJ.
-I am a senior at Baruch College studying Corporate Communications with minors in Journalism and International Business.
+I am a 2017 graduate of Baruch College with a major in Corporate Communications and minors in Journalism and International Business.

-Attending Baruch College has allowed me to further explore my passions and versatile leadership.
-On campus, I was a dual sport athlete for two years (women’s basketball and softball), became the first student-athlete Admissions Ambassador at Baruch, and I now co-host a Hip-Hop radio show.
-Off-campus, I’ve been blessed with plenty of professional opportunities and corporate internships at Nielsen, General Mills, and Google.
-Upon graduation, I will be pursuing a marketing career within the media/tech or consumer goods industry.
+Attending Baruch College allowed me to further explore my passions and versatile leadership.
+On campus, I was a dual sport athlete for two years (women’s basketball and softball), became the first student-athlete Admissions Ambassador at Baruch, and I co-hosted a hip-hop radio show.
+Off-campus, I was blessed with plenty of professional opportunities and a corporate internship at General Mills.
 Wherever I end up, my goal is to continue growing personally and professionally, and connect, motivate and inspire others.

 Thank you, endlessly!